 In respect of developing indicators to measure the success of ACAP, the second Meeting of Parties (2006) agreed that relevant IUCN Red List Indices would be used as an interim indicator.
-At the fourth meeting of the ACAP Advisory Committee (2008) BirdLife International was requested to provide the latest version of the relevant indicators, following the major 4-yearly revision of the IUCN Red List for birds earlier that year (BirdLife International 2008b).
+At the sixth meeting of the ACAP Advisory Committee (2011) BirdLife International was requested to provide the latest version of the relevant indicators to the fourth Meeting of Parties.
 This paper seeks to provide that information, prefaced by a summary of the background to, and current uses of, the Red List Index.